Have you ever thrown a pebble into a pond and watched as the ripples spread outwards, touching everything in their path?

 If you want to show your appreciation for your friends who may be struggling with their mental health, here are some simple ways to reach out and let them know they’re not alone.

 Secondly, encourage vulnerability by opening up first.
 Share how you’re feeling and ask how they’re doing too.
-This can create a sense of community and trust between friends, which is essential for behavioral health.
+This can create a sense of community and trust between friends, essential for behavioral health.

 Lastly, offer tangible support like helping with errands or simply spending time together doing something fun.
 These small gestures can make a big difference in the lives of those struggling with their mental health, so don’t underestimate the impact of checking in on your friends and reminding them that they’re valued and loved.